sarsanaee/sarsanaee.github.io/about.md

 Hosts can get congested too, [here for more]({{ site.baseurl }}/hcongestion)
 TCP seems to be hampering the innovation.
 The process of conducting research is slow.
+People should try to be fair with existing solutions, though it is not possible unless with publishing proper atefacts.